mobinJahanii/Arduino-Transistor-Controller/readme.md

 git clone https://github.com/mobinJahanii/arduino-transistor-controller
 ```
 ### Step Two:
-#### Complie and Upload:
+#### Compalie and Upload:
   Open Arduino-IDE and at the menu select`File>Open File`.
-  After that if you need config port config ,Then upload the code into Arduino bord.
+  After that if you need a config ports config ,Then upload the code into Arduino bord.
 ### Step Three:
 #### Serial connection:
   In this part you can press `ctrl+shift+m` or `Tools>Sreial Manitoring` and enter the commands